 Brown and grizzly bears are classified as the same species.
 However, there are notable differences between them.
 Brown bears live along the southern coast where access to seasonal spawning salmon are plentiful and the area has a rich array of vegetation.
 This combination allows them to grow larger and in higher densities than their "grizzly cousin" which inhabit the northern and interior parts of Alaska.
 Brown bears are usually larger than black bears.
 They have a noticeable, prominent shoulder hump and "pumpkin" like head.
 They also have longer claws than black bears.
 This is noticeable in their foot prints.

-Alaska Bear GuidelinesYou will more than likely see black and brown bears while you are staying with us.
+Alaska Bear GuidelinesYou will more than likely see brown bears while you are staying with us.
 In reading these guidelines, please understand that we have never had a bear incident during the life of the lodge, and you will always have an experienced guide at your side.
-Your guide will carry bear deterrent devices such as bear spray or a shotgun if you are in bear country.
+Your guide will carry bear deterrent devices such as bear spray.
 Always stay alert to your guide and follow his instructions if you see or hear a bear.

 Always be "bear aware."
 Look carefully ahead for bears or for tracks.
 Do not surprise bears and make plenty of noise when fishing.
 You will almost always be with a guide while you are walking along the river.
 If you see a bear that is far away or does not see you, turn around and go back, or circle far around.
 Do not disturb the bear.
 Alert your guide.